mariannalonardi/DDD-2025-Group6/README.md

 -  #### Relationship Between Frequency and Encoding Type [🔗](https://public.flourish.studio/visualisation/26411110/)

       Frequency data show that digital and complex messages tend to be transmitted at higher frequencies, whereas analog or symbolic messages use lower ones.
 This suggests an association between frequency choice and the informational complexity of the message.

-- #### Spatial Distribution of Destinations and Distances

-  The interactive map highlights a prevalence of relatively nearby destinations, typically between 10 and 60 light-years away.
-This trend suggests a shift from earlier experiments, in which messages were sometimes directed toward much more remote regions of deep space.
-Today, transmissions tend to target closer systems, reflecting a more pragmatic approach linked to the actual likelihood that extraterrestrial receivers could detect and decode them.